 Course DescriptionArchitectural Technology I

 An introduction to building construction and materials with an emphasis on the various enclosure systems developed for wood.
 The student will explore floor, wall and roof assemblies including joists, rafters, studs, windows, doors and advanced pre-engineered products.
 Students will be expected to design appropriate solutions for specific loading configurations as determined through calculations and material criteria.
 Building code use and construction document creation will be integrated throughout the course.
-Prerequisite: ARCH 101, CAD 181 or permission of instructor Pre- or Co-requisite: CAD 183 3 credits (1 lecture hour, 4 laboratory hours), fall semester
+Prerequisite: ARCH 101, CAD 181 or permission of instructor Pre- or Co-requisite: CAD 183, MATH 103 (minimum) or permission of Instructor 3 credits (1 lecture hour, 4 laboratory hours), fall semester